High-resolution models of the vertical shear instability

 \subsection{Impact of small-scale turbulence on the large scales}

-One of the key questions regarding the VSI is how the instability saturates.
-It has been proposed that parametric instabilities could be playing a role \citep{Cui.Latter22} but there is also a possibility that Rossby Wave instabilities \citep{Richard.Nelson.ea16} or Kelvin--Helmholtz instabilities \citep{Latter.Papaloizou18} might be at play.
-An interesting element in this discussion is the comparison of $v_z$ structures between the cut in the $(R,z)$ plane (Fig.~\ref{fig:snapRz}, 2nd panel) and the $\phi-$averaged flow taken at the same time (Fig.~\ref{fig:snap-vz-avg}).
-Notice that the $\phi$-averaged flow recovers the large-scale corrugation modes, but is now much smoother than the $\phi=0$ cut; the small-scale fluctuations appearing in Fig.~\ref{fig:snapRz} have been erased (and thus must have developed some degree of non-axisymmetry).
+A key question regarding the VSI concerns how the instability saturates.
+Previous studies propose that parametric instabilities could play a role \citep{Cui.Latter22}, while Rossby Wave instabilities \citep{Richard.Nelson.ea16} or Kelvin--Helmholtz instabilities \citep{Latter.Papaloizou18} could also contribute.
+An useful element in this discussion is the comparison of $v_z$ structures between the cut in the $(R,z)$ plane (Fig.~\ref{fig:snapRz}, second panel) and the $\phi-$averaged flow taken at the same time (Fig.~\ref{fig:snap-vz-avg}).
+The $\phi$-averaged flow recovers the large-scale corrugation modes but is much smoother than the $\phi=0$ cut; the small-scale fluctuations visible in Fig.~\ref{fig:snapRz} disappear, and therefore must have developed some degree of non-axisymmetry.
 This suggests that the $\phi-$averaged flow could be treated as a `viscous' 2D version of the full 3D model.

-Following this idea, we propose to test the hypothesis that the non-axisymmetric flow is acting like an effective viscosity on the VSI-unstable axisymmetric flow.
-Hence, we look for correlations between the azimuthally averaged shear rate $\partial \langle v_i\rangle /\partial x_j$ and the azimuthally averaged stress tensor due to non-axisymmetric fluctuations $\langle v_i' v_j'\rangle $, where $\langle \cdot \rangle$ denotes a $\phi$-average and $ v_i'=v_i-\langle v_i\rangle$.
-To support this hypothesis, we show in Fig.~\ref{fig:shear-stress-2D} a comparison between the $\phi-\theta$ shear and stress components, which reveals that the largest turbulent stresses are found where the large-scale shear is the strongest.
-We are therefore invited to look for general correlations of the kind
+Following this idea, we tested the hypothesis that the non-axisymmetric flow acts as an effective viscosity on the VSI-unstable axisymmetric flow.
+Hence, we looked for correlations between the azimuthally averaged shear rate $\partial \langle v_i\rangle /\partial x_j$ and the azimuthally averaged stress tensor due to non-axisymmetric fluctuations $\langle v_i' v_j'\rangle $, where $\langle \cdot \rangle$ denotes a $\phi$-average and $ v_i'=v_i-\langle v_i\rangle$.
+To support this hypothesis, Fig.~\ref{fig:shear-stress-2D} compares the $\phi-\theta$ shear and stress components, revealing that the largest turbulent stresses occur where the large-scale shear is strongest.
+This motivated us to look for general correlations of the form

-where $\nu$ is a fourth-order tensor describing the "turbulent viscosity" induced by the small scales on the large axisymmetric scales.
-Note that by construction $\nu_{ijkl}$ is symmetric with respect to $i$ and $j$.
+where $\nu$ is a fourth-order tensor describing the `turbulent viscosity' induced by the small scales on the large axisymmetric scales.
+By construction, $\nu_{ijkl}$ is symmetric with respect to $i$ and $j$.